wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/button-without-user-input/includes/1-intro-design-process.md

 Building a button flow is the same as building any other flow; it has a start and an end.
 A flow always starts with a trigger action.
 This module focuses on how to manually trigger a flow by using buttons without user input.
 After creating the trigger action, you can add flow steps.
 Each step can be an action, a condition, or a combination of actions and conditions.
 The flow always ends with an action.

 Two ways to design the process for a button flow are by using an existing template with a button trigger or by building a new one from blank.
+We will discuss these two options. you can also start from a connector.

 ### Use an existing template